maui-maui/goldmine/README.md

 - Per-server bot name and command prefix :D
 - Too many more to list.

-# Installation
+## Installation
 ### Two-Click (Public Instance)
 #### This is very easy, and offers the best performance and reliability overall.
 Just click this link: [Click to add GOLDMINE and CO. to your server](https://discordapp.com/api/oauth2/authorize?client_id=239775420470394897&scope=bot&permissions=66321471 "Click to add GOLDMINE to your server!"), select a server, click **Done**, and you're all set!
-Easy as pie :)

 You might want to set the command prefix for your server.
 To do so, simply make sure you're an admin, and type: